Random Anchorage Memories

 by Jeff Colwell

 My grandfather was a junior engineer on the Panama Canal in the early 1900s.
-He was sent to Alaska to help complete the Alaska Railroad.
+Later, they sent him to Alaska to help complete the Alaska Railroad.

 Coming out of Seward as the lead engineer, he had 85 men behind him when he landed at Ship Creek.
-Only three houses could be seen in Anchorage at the time.
+You could only see three houses in Anchorage at the time.

-Colwell street on Government Hill is named for him.
+They named Colwell street on Government Hill after my grandfather.

-My father was born in Kern, Alaska near Alyeska. he was a locomotive engineer for 36 years with the Alaska Railroad.
+Born in Kern, Alaska near Alyeska, my father was a locomotive engineer for 36 years with the Alaska Railroad.

 I came along in 1950.